30 Sides for Hot Dogs to Serve at a Summer Cookout

 Oh, hot dogs.
 You stand by our grill all summer long, from the Memorial Day cookout to the July 4th potluck to the Labor Day picnic.
 So why do we always repay your loyalty with nothing but broken potato chips and watermelon wedges?
 This year, we’re making it up to you.
-Here are 18 sides for hot dogs to whip up for every backyard barbecue of the season.
-Trust us, there won’t be any leftovers.
+Here are 30 sides for hot dogs—from cauliflower potato salad to hot jalapeño mac and cheese—to whip up for every al fresco dinner of the season.
+(Psst: Wondering which hot dog brands are worth buying?
+We ranked ’em.)

 The season’s signature fruit is all grown up.
 The melon holds up great against the tangy cheese, and don’t even get us started on those smoky grill marks.
 Tomato and mozzarella?
 We don’t know them.

 13. Cauliflower ‘Potato’ Salad